LettucePie/rpg-life/Documents/World.md

 ## The Deities ##

  - Perlin – The All Powerful
-    - Origin of all other Deities
+    - Origin of all other Deities (except True Death)
     - Often visualized as a Whale made of light
     - Never intervenes, Never witnessed
     - Only has one Story